Antoine-overflow/J2E_project/complete/README.md

   ```bash
   git clone https://github.com/Antoine-overflow/J2E_project.git
   ```
-  Then, open the project with your favourite IDE and open the file hibernate.cfg.xml in the src/main/resources folder.
-You can now modifiy and adapt lines 6,7 and 8 of the file for making the connection between your created database and our database.
+  Then, open the project with your favourite IDE and open the file hibernate.cfg.xml in the complete/src/main/resources folder.
+You can now modifiy and adapt lines 6,7 and 8 of   the file for making the connection between your created database and our application.

 3 - LAUNCH